thesohailjafri/thesohailjafri/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Programming and Web Development.
 - 🌱 &nbsp; Enthusiast in Machine Learning and Artificial Intelligence.
-- ☕ &nbsp; I belive, a perfect Vs Code setup can be the ultimate solution for any stress.
+- ☕ &nbsp; I belive, a perfect Vs Code setup can be the ultimate solution for easy developer life.

 <h3>🛠 Tech Stack</h3>